-What makes you afraid?
+First, let’s understand what makes you afraid.
 Is it losing someone you love?
 Or is it having to see your dentist?
 Maybe you fear thunderstorms or heights or elevators.

 Whatever it is, fear is normal.
 It’s how our body warns us of dangerous situations and that we should be careful.

 Yet, sometimes, our fears can become so great that they hold us back from living up to our full potential.
 They fill us with dread and uncertainty that we soon become constantly stressed and anxious over the smallest things.